Marivera3/Summary/Effortless/Effortless.md

 * When a strategy is so complex that each step feels akin to pushing aboulder up a hill, you should pause.
 Invert the problem.
 Ask, “What’sthe simplest way to achieve this result?”

 * When we shelve the false assumption that the easier path has to be theinferior path, obstacles fade away.
 And as these obstacles disappear,we can begin to uncover our Effortless State.

+## CHAPTER 2: ENJOY -- What If This Could Be Fun?

+* So often we separate important work from trivial play.

+* Separating important work from play makes life harder than it needs tobe.

+* But essential work can be enjoyable once we put aside the Puritannotion that anything worth doing must entail backbreaking effort.

+* By pairing essential activities with enjoyable ones, we can make tackling even the most tedious and overwhelming tasks moreeffortless.

+### Reduce the Lag Indicator

+* It’s no secret that many essential activities that are not particularly joyful in the moment produce moments of joy later on.

+* But these are all lag indicators—meaning, you experience the reward after the action has taken place, sometimes weeks, months, oryears afterward.

+* But essential activities don’t have to be enjoyed only in retrospect.
+Wecan also experience joy in the activity itself.
+We simply reduce the lagtime between the action and satisfaction by pairing the essentialactivity with a reward.

+* “How can I make calling these people back enjoyable?”

+* “There are many experiences in our work and personal life that are boring, mundane, or even stressful.
+We often feel that we have no options but to endure them or avoid them”
+* “if we can break down the processes into those steps, we may find waysto make the steps more bearable, or better yet, fun.”

+* There is power in pairing our most enjoyable activities with our most essential ones.

+* How long have you tried to force yourself to do the important but difficultthing through sheer determination, instead of making it fun?

+* One leader I have worked with sees running on a treadmill every day asan essential habit.
+Yet he was inconsistent about it until he paired itwith an enjoyable daily practice he never missed: listening to hisfavorite daily podcast.
+Now he gets to listen to the podcast only if he iswalking or running on the treadmill.
+He doesn’t reward himself after hehas finished his workout; he rewards himself during.
+Ever since hemade this essential practice enjoyable, he has found it easy tocontinue doing it consistently.

+### Work Easy, Play Easy

+* Don’t underestimate the power of the right soundtrack to ditch thedrudgery and get into a groove.

+### Create Building Blocks of Joy

+* It’s not just that work and play can co-exist, it’s that they cancomplement each other.
+Together they make it easier to tap into our creativity and come up with novel ideas and solutions.

+### Create Habits with a Soul

+* Habits explain “what” you do, but rituals are about “how” you do it.

+* Rituals make essential habits easier to sustain by infusing the habits with meaning.

+* Our rituals are habits we have put our thumbprint on.
+Our rituals arehabits with a soul.They have the power to transform a tedious task into an experiencethat creates joy.When we invite joy into our daily routine, we are no longer yearning for the far-off day when it might arrive.
+That day is always today.
+When weattach small fragments of wonder to mundane tasks, we are no longerwaiting for the time when we can finally allow ourselves to relax.
+Thattime is always now.
+As fun and laughs lighten more of our moments, weare drawn back further toward our natural, playful Effortless State.